 As an advocate of education and professional development, Lohmar served as an instructor at Lindenwood University and the former St. Mary’s College in O’Fallon, Mo.
 His service also included positions as instructor and panelist for both the National Judicial College in Reno, Nev., and the State of Missouri Judicial Education Committee for the Office of State Court Administrator in Jefferson City, Mo.

-Lohmar is a member of the St. Charles County Bar Association where he is a past president.
-He is a member of the Parkside Senior Citizens Retirement Center Board of Directors and was a past board president for the Jaycees Parkside Village.
-Lohmar is a past congregational president and a current member of St. John United Church of Christ.
+Lohmar was a member of the St. Charles County Bar Association where he was a past president.
+He was a member of the Parkside Senior Citizens Retirement Center Board of Directors and was a past board president for the Jaycees Parkside Village.
+Lohmar was a past congregational president and member of St. John United Church of Christ.

-He has a Bachelor of Arts degree in history from Southeast Missouri State University and he earned his juris doctorate degree from St. Louis University School of Law.
+He earned a Bachelor of Arts degree in history from Southeast Missouri State University and his juris doctorate degree from St. Louis University School of Law.

 Lohmar and his wife, Shirley, have one child (Timothy) and two grandchildren.
-They have lived in St. Charles County since 1972.
+He and his wife lived in St. Charles County since 1972.